top of page

 DYEING

 Natural dyes create lovely soft tones which perfectly compliment the alpacas natural palette.
 There is a world of colour in our hedgerows and gardens!
-Growing and dyeing with our own Indigo plants has given me some beautiful blues to work with and Queen Anne’s Lace produces wonderful yellows to mention but a few.
+I grow many of my own dye plants, including Woad and Madder but there are many plants, roots and barks readily available to explore.

 FELTING